CyberTopians/Cybertopia/README.md

-# Digitopia - Cybersecurity Honeypot Platform
+# Cybertopia - Cybersecurity Honeypot Platform

-Digitopia is a comprehensive cybersecurity platform that integrates Cowrie honeypot technology with advanced threat intelligence and visualization capabilities.
+Cybertopia is a comprehensive cybersecurity platform that integrates Cowrie honeypot technology with advanced threat intelligence and visualization capabilities.
 The platform provides real-time monitoring, attack analysis, and detailed reporting for cybersecurity professionals.

 ## 🚀 Features